November 30th

 Commentary:

-An ant is small and covers a very tiny amount of ground with every step.
+An ant is small and covers a very minuscule distance on the ground, with every step.
 But if he keeps at it, he can traverse miles together.
-(A 'yojana' is a measure of about 9 miles, hence a 100 yojanas were rounded off to 1000 miles here.)
+(A 'yojana' is a measure of about 9 miles, hence 100 yojanas were rounded off to 1000 miles here.)

 On the other hand, an eagle has a majestic glide.
-His wingspan allows him to reach quite a distance very quickly.
+His wingspan allows him to reach great distances, very quickly.
 However, if he is immobile and lazy, just the fact that he is an eagle won't do much good!
 He has to put his prowess and skills to use.
 Only then can he achieve his goal.
 This is almost like the 'hare and the tortoise' race where 'slow and steady wins the race'.
 Laziness has no room among the determined.

-The message here is - Industriousness will help one achieve his goals in life.
+The message here is that: Industriousness will help one achieve his goals in life.
 Just possessing the means and power required to achieve them is not enough!

 pada vigrahaH: